pineapplemachine/jsdoom/style.md

 Functions, classes, variables, and other named entities should have informative, descriptive names.
 Names should generally not contain abbreviations.

-"HTML" abbreviating "HypertextMarkupLanguage" ot "WAD" abbreviating "WheresAllTheData" is okay but "Idx" abbreviating "Index" or "Err" abbreviating "Error" is not.
+"HTML" abbreviating "HypertextMarkupLanguage" or "WAD" abbreviating "WheresAllTheData" is okay and encouraged, but "Idx" abbreviating "Index" or "Err" abbreviating "Error" is not okay.
 Please use common sense in judging whether an abbreviation is really necessary, and whether it might make the code more difficult to read.

-Single-letter identifiers are strictly disallowed with the exception of `x`, `y`, `z`, `w`, `i`, `j`, and `k` where specifically used to describe position or vector components, or `a` and `b` where used as the parameters of a comparator function with a clear purpose.
+Single-letter identifiers are strictly disallowed with the exception of `x`, `y`, `z`, `w`, `i`, `j`, and `k` where they are specifically used to describe position or vector components,
+`t` where used to name the [interpolant parameter of an interpolation function](https://en.wikipedia.org/wiki/Linear_interpolation), or `a`, `b`, `c, etc. where they are used to name the parameters of a function with very clear inputs and purpose.

 ``` ts
 // [Comment explaining the purpose of my vector class]